emiliebarnard/discord-bot/README.md

 You are currently viewing the main branch, which includes some sample code.
 The [gh-pages branch](https://github.com/emiliebarnard/discord-bot-guide/tree/gh-pages) hosts the code for the website on GitHub pages.

 Last updated December 2022

+(Please note that this was written before I was employed at Discord, Inc.)